config

 Update Configuration

-entra-auth-cli config edit --name production \
+entra-auth-cli config edit -p production

 Backup and Migration